Understanding Tenant Eviction in Belgium (2025)

 Legal Procedure

 The eviction procedure begins with a formal notice sent to the tenant, often by registered letter.
 If the tenant does not rectify the situation, the landlord must file a petition with the competent justice of the peace.
 This filing leads to a hearing where the tenant can defend themselves.
-According to article 1344bis of the Judicial Code, a hearing must take place within two months of the petition being filed.
+According to article 1344bis of the Judicial Code, a hearing must take place within two to four weeks of the petition being filed.

 The judge, after hearing the arguments of both parties, can decide on the eviction.
 They may grant additional time for the payment of arrears or to allow the tenant to find new housing, often ranging from eight days to a month.
-The judgment is enforceable, but the tenant generally has one month to appeal.
+The judgment is enforceable, and the tenant generally has one month to appeal.

 Execution of Eviction